 Each of these listed crimes has a specific meaning.
 It is best to seek the advice of a federal criminal defense lawyer to learn more about how each crime is defined by this law.

 Prosecution, Time Limits, and Penalties

-War crimes charges under federal law can be brought by the U.S. government against U.S. nationals or members of the U.S. armed forces who commit war crimes, or against people who commit war crimes against U.S. military or U.S. nationals, whether the crimes occurred inside or outside the United States.
+War crimes charges under federal law can be brought by the U.S. government against U.S. nationals or members of the U.S. armed forces who commit war crimes.
+They may also be brought against people who commit war crimes against the U.S. military or U.S. nationals.
+The crimes may take place inside or outside the United States.

-There is no statute of limitations under U.S. federal law for taking human life, meaning that a person who is alleged to have committed murder can be charged immediately or decades after the crime.
+There is no statute of limitations under U.S. federal law for taking human life.
+This means that a person who is alleged to have committed murder can be charged immediately or decades after the crime.

-Convictions for charges of war crimes carry severe penalties, including life imprisonment or the death penalty (if the conduct resulted in the death of one or more victims).
+Convictions for charges of war crimes carry severe penalties.
+Examples of these penalties include life imprisonment or the death penalty (if the conduct resulted in the death of one or more victims).

 War Crimes: Related Resources

 Get Legal Help

 While it is rare that anyone is charged with a violation of the War Crimes Act, every federal prosecution has serious implications.
 Against the backdrop of international humanitarian law, war crimes can be a complicated legal terrain to navigate.
-Knowing the laws and details of your charges is half the battle, but having a strong advocate on your side can make the difference between an acquittal and conviction.
+Knowing the laws and details of your charges is half the battle.
+But having a strong advocate on your side can make the difference between an acquittal and a conviction.
 Learn more about your legal options by contacting an experienced criminal defense attorney in your area today.